On the centralization of the circumcentered-reflection method: Numerical experiments

-We conclude this examination by presenting, in \Cref{table:ellipsoid}, the following descriptive statistics of the benchmark: mean $\pm$ standard deviation (std), median, minimum (min) and maximum (max) of total projections count.
-In particular, cCRM outstandingly handles both MAP and CRMprod.
-In fact, cCRM took, in average, \num{31} times fewer projections than MAP while taking almost \num{49} times fewer projections than CRMprod.
+We conclude this examination by discussing \Cref{table:ellipsoid}, which presents the following descriptive statistics of the benchmark: mean $\pm$ standard deviation (std), median, minimum (min), and maximum (max) of total projections count.
+As expected, cCRM outstandingly handles both MAP and CRMprod.
+In fact, the superlinear convergence of cCRM is translated numerically as it takes, on average, \num{31} times fewer projections than MAP while taking almost \num{49} times fewer projections than CRMprod.

-\subsection{$\Eset_1\cap\Eset_2$ is a singleton}
+\subsubsection{$\Eset_1\cap\Eset_2$ is a singleton}

 We now run the methods in \num{15} more challenging instances.
-For that, we set $\lambda = 1.0$, that is, $d\coloneqq P_{\Eset_1}(c_2) - c_2)$ is the principal axis related to the least valued semi-axis of $\Eset_2$.
-Therefore, $\Eset_1\cap\Eset_2 = \{ P_{\Eset_1}(c_2)\}$, a singleton.
-This is now a very hard problem for the considered methods, because of the lack of regularity since the interior of the intersection is empty (there is no Slater point in it).
+For that, we set $\lambda = 1.0$, that is, $d\coloneqq P_{\Eset_1}(c_2) - c_2$ is the principal axis related to the smallest semi-axis of $\Eset_2$.
+Therefore, $\Eset_1\cap\Eset_2 = \{ P_{\Eset_1}(c_2)\}$, \emph{i.e.}, we have a singleton.
+This is now a harder problem to solve because of the lack of regularity since the interior of the intersection is empty (there is no Slater point in it and hence \ref{eb} is not fulfilled).
 Thus, we use as tolerance $\varepsilon \coloneqq \num{e-3}$.
-Note that we have in hand the unique solution $\bar z = P_{\Eset_1}(c_2)$, so we set as stopping criteria the distance to the solution, that is, we stop whenever
+Note that we have in hand the unique solution $\bar z \coloneqq P_{\Eset_1}(c_2)$, so we set as stopping criteria the distance to the solution, that is, we stop whenever

 We also allow the methods to go further and take up to \num{500000} total number of projections.